 This is the context in which the legitimacy of the institutional arrangements envisaged by the constitution is being contested.
 We are experiencing a ‘return of the political’ which seeks to reopen questions thought to have been resolved once and for all more than two and a half decades ago through a set of constitutional precommitments.
 This second ‘constitutional moment’ is experienced as a moment of peril but is also potentially one of renewal, since the the constitutional project, properly understood is designed to facilitate the political activity of ‘the people’ within a constitutional framework.

-And the institutions of legal constraint on ‘bad politics’ provided for in Chapters 8 and 9 of the constitution have also demonstrated their efficacy and purpose by setting constitutional standards for political activity in political parties and for those who hold public office in legislatures and the Executive Branch in order to protect the institutions of popular self- rule from plutocratic capture.Thus,the ‘return of the political’ makes its appearance as part a double paradox: on the one hand , it appears at a time of greater distrust of the democratic politics of ‘the people’ as its frailties have become more evident; and on the other, at a time which has seen the emergence in the academy of a mood more sceptical of liberal constitutionalism and legal reasoning, but a reaffirmation of constitutionalism in the political domain, as political actors, acting in their own interests, have turned increasingly and productively to the courts to vindicate the constitutional value of accountability.
+And the institutions of legal constraint on ‘bad politics’ provided for in Chapters 8 and 9 of the constitution have also demonstrated their efficacy and purpose by setting constitutional standards for political activity in political parties and for those who hold public office in legislatures and the Executive Branch in order to protect the institutions of popular self- rule from plutocratic capture.Thus,the ‘return of the political’ makes its appearance as part a double paradox: on the one hand , it appears at a time of greater distrust of the democratic politics of ‘the people’ as its frailties have become more evident; and on the other, at a time which has seen the emergence in the academy of a mood more sceptical of liberal constitutionalism and legal reasoning, but also of a reaffirmation of constitutionalism in the political domain, as political actors, acting in their own interests, have turned increasingly and productively to the courts to vindicate the constitutional value of accountability.

 Some constitutional democracies in the global north appear to mirror similar pathologies of institutional fragility and decay.
 It is hardly an exaggeration to say that liberal democracy is in a crises everywhere and that its afflictions are both familiar and common: unjust inequalities which affects the fairness of the political process and plutocratic capture which erodes its democratic legitimacy have become systemic.
 This has led Michael Ignatieff to observe after a recent visit to South Africa:’It is a comforting illusion to divide the world into secure liberal democracies that have a mutually enabling relation between institutions and virtue, and those that are still struggling to create this virtuous upward spiral.’Liberal democracies, he says, ‘face their own forms of institutional entropy:elite capture, corruption, and inequality.’
 Protecting and restoring trust in the political process and democratic politics has therefore become an imperative in countries with very different histories, social conditions, and locations in the global economy.